RebRut03/stock-analysis/README.md

 ## **Results**
   - ### Stock Performance Comparison - Steve would like this tool to calculate the total daily volume and yearly return for each stock to get a better idea of what stocks he will advise his parents to invest in.
 According to Module 2 material:

-  > daily volume is the total number of shares traded throughout the day; it measures how actively a stock is traded.
+   > Daily volume is the total number of shares traded throughout the day; it measures how actively a stock is traded.
 And the yearly return is the percentage difference in price from the beginning of the year to the end of the year.

     - To calculate this analysis, the code should loop through all of the stocks.
 The solution I came up with to acheive this is as follows:
     -